Radar in World War II: Germany

 By the time the war started, Germany had a long heritage of using electromagnetic waves for detecting objects.
-In 1888, Heinrich Hertz, who first demonstrated the existence of these waves, also noted that they, like light, were reflected by metal surfaces.
-In 1904, Christian Hülsmeyer obtained German and foreign patents for an apparatus, the Telemobilskop, using a spark gap transmitter that could detect ships and prevent collisions; this is often cited as the first radar, but, without directly providing range, it does not qualify for this classification.
-With the advent of the radio tube and electronics, other detection-only systems were developed, but all used continuous waves and could not measure distance.
+In 1888, Heinrich Hertz, who first demonstrated the existence of these waves, and that they were reflected by metal surfaces.
+In 1904, Christian Hülsmeyer obtained German and foreign patents the Telemobilskop, an anti-collision system, using a 50 centimeter spark-gap transmitter and coherer.
+In 1906, he modified the system such that the receiver only responded to a certain transmitter signal.

 In 1933, physicist Rudolf Kühnhold, Scientific Director at the Kriegsmarine (German Navy) Nachrichtenmittel-Versuchsanstalt (NVA) (Signals Research Establishment) in Kiel, initiated experiments in the microwave region to measure the distance to a target.
 For the transmitter, he obtained assistance from two radio amateur operators, Paul-Günther Erbslöh and Hans-Karl Freiherr von Willisen.
 In January 1934, they formed at Berlin-Oberschöneweide the company Gesellschaft für Elektroakustische und Mechanische Apparate (GEMA) for this work.

-Development of a Funkmessgerät für Untersuchung (radio measuring device for reconnaissance) soon began in earnest at GEMA.
-Hans Hollmann and Theodor Schultes, both affiliated with the prestigious Heinrich Hertz Institute in Berlin, were added as consultants.
+GEMA started development of a Funkmessgerät für Untersuchung with Hans Hollmann and Theodor Schultes added as consultants.
 The first development was a continuous-wave apparatus using Doppler-beat interference for detection.
+The system used a 50 centimeter magnetron designed by Klass Posthumus of Philips Natuurkundig Laboratorium, Barkhausen-Kurz tube regenerative receiver built by Hollmann, and a Schultes developed Yagi antenna.
 Kühnhold then shifted the GEMA work to a pulse-modulated system.

-Using a 50 cm (600 MHz) magnetron from Philips, their first transmitter was modulated with 2-μs pulses at a pulse repetition frequency (PRF) of 2000 Hz.
-The transmitting antenna was an array of 10 pairs of dipoles with a reflecting mesh, and the receiving antenna had three pairs of dipoles and incorporated lobe switching.
-The wide-band regenerative receiver used an RCA 955 acorn triode.
-A blocking device (a duplexer), shut the receiver input when the transmitter pulsed.
-A Braun tube was used for displaying the range.
-It was first tested during May 1935 at the NVA site (from 1939 on: Nachrichten-Versuchskommando(NVK) (signals research command)) Pelzerhaken at the Bay of Lübeck near Neustadt in Holstein, detecting returns from woods across the bay at a range of 15 km (9.3 mi).
-In Germany, Kühnhold is often called the "Father of radar".